dulex123/backpack/README.md

 # README Boilerplate

+## Example usage
+Video/GIF/Code that showcases the usage of the package.
+In the ideal case, people should be able to infer from your example how your library works.

+## Info
 I use this backpack repo for my software engineering adventures!
 Change this readme as needed.
 Use [Peek](https://github.com/phw/peek) to make gifs for showcase.